Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

 Windows VPS hosting is the right choice when your small team needs Windows compatibility, Remote Desktop access, Microsoft server tooling, or a shared environment for business software.
 It is not the right choice merely because Windows feels familiar.

-The strongest small-team Windows VPS decisions start with software requirements, concurrent users, security expectations, and licensing.
+The strongest Windows VPS decisions start with software requirements, concurrent users, security expectations, and licensing.
 Once those are clear, the infrastructure choice becomes straightforward: choose enough RAM, restrict access carefully, back up the data, document the setup, and resize based on real usage.